-Enter a world of haunting power and dark psychedelia with this affordable tribute to the biomechanic visions of HR Giger.
-The anniversary edition spans the artist’s painting, sculpture, film work, iconic album covers, and unique artist’s museum, with an essay by Andreas J. Hirsch, and an extensive artist biography based on Giger’s own writings.
+Enter a world of haunting power and dark psychedelia with this tribute to the biomechanic visions of HR Giger.
+The anniversary edition spans the artist’s painting, sculpture, film design, iconic album covers, and unique artist’s museum, with an essay by Andreas J. Hirsch, and an extensive biography based on contemporary quotes and Giger’s own statements.

 Mythologies for the Future

 The powerful world of HR Giger“At its essence, Giger’s art digs down into our psyches and touches our very deepest primal instincts and fears.
 His art stands in a category of its own.
 The proof of this lies in the intensity of his work and imagination, which I can only compare to Hieronymus Bosch and Francis Bacon in their powers to provoke and disturb.” —Ridley Scott